How to easily apply multimodal measurement during research with children

 How to deal with invasive measurement tools

-Of course, it can happen that young participants are not comfortable with some of the more invasive measurements, for example, electrodes on their body or a cap for measurement of brain activity.
-In this case, it is important that you explain to them, in simple language, what the equipment entails and what they can expect to happen.
+Of course, it can happen that young participants are not comfortable with some of the more invasive measurements, for example, electrodes on their body or a cap for measurement of brain activity. §In this case, it is important that you explain to them, in simple language, what the equipment entails and what they can expect to happen.
 Let them know they cannot do anything wrong, and that it’s okay if any wires are pulled loose.

 Also, inform them that they won't feel any pain or other discomfort.
 Let them know if they might hear noises.
 Reassure them about all this and tell them to warn you if they feel uncomfortable.
-Obviously, it helps if one of the parents is there to make tit easier for them.
+Obviously, it helps if one of the parents is there to make it easier for them.

 When you work with children, it is likely that some measurements fail due to the child’s behavior.
 Be prepared for this and recruit some more children than you actually need for answering your research questions.